-B vitamins make sure that the body's cells are functioning properly.
-They help the body convert food into energy (metabolism), create new blood cells, and maintain healthy skin cells, other body tissues.
-The brain also loves B vitamins.
-These nutrients help produce the energy needed to develop new brain cells and reduce risk of developing a brain condition.
-There is also strong evidence that B vitamins promote the healthy function of other body organs, including the heart.
-These findings suggest that B vitamins (especially Vitamin B12 and B6) help fight heart disease and improve the function of the heart and vessels.
+B vitamins keep the body's cells functioning properly.
+They help the body convert food into energy (metabolism), promote the production of red blood cells, and maintain healthy skin cells and other tissues.
+B vitamins are also important for the brain, boosting the production of energy needed to develop new brain cells, and may help maintain brain health.
+There is strong evidence that B vitamins help other organs, including the heart, to function properly.
+These findings suggest that B vitamins, especially vitamins B12 and B6, help improve the function of the heart and blood vessels.

 Top benefits of B vitamins are:

 - Keep the nervous system healthy;

 - Keep skin and eyes healthy.

 - Promote red blood cell production.

 - Very essential of Heart Health (combats high homocysteine levels).

 - Promote protein synthesis;

 Top Foods Rich in Vitamin B

 Organ meats are highly nutritious.
 They include the liver, tongue, heart and kidneys.
 Organ meats are a great source of vitamin B1, B2, B5 and B12.
 Eating a single serving of organ meat can help you meet your daily recommended amount of essential B vitamins and reduce your risk of nutrient deficiency.
 When shopping for your next animal source, you should consider buying beef liver.
 Studies suggest that beef liver is the most nutritious and healthy meat you can eat.
 Beef liver is nutrient-dense and contains substantial amounts of vitamin B12 that you rely on.